Boose77/resume_skills/README.md

   * Three GPOs now are now deployed to all Endpoints, streamlining the change control and troubleshooting process.

 ### *Local Password Administrator Solution* -
-Helped implement LAPS into our environment.
-I deploy the software via SCCM both by task sequence and through the software center.
-I manage the settings for LAPS by group policy.
+* Implemented LAPS into our company as part of a team.
+* Manage application settings via GPO.
+* Deploy LAPS via SCCM through software deployment and software center.

 ### *AppLocker* -
-I helped bring AppLocker into our company to help move towards our zero trust policy.
-We block all applications that run out of AppData and make allowances based on research.
+* Implemented AppLocker into our company as part of a team.
+* Create allow/deny rules based off research and discussion with team.
+* Managed application rules via GPO.

 ### *MalwareBytes* -
-I brought in MalwareBytes to work alongside Kaspersky AV when Kaspersky was no longer working.
-MalwareBytes proved to be an effective lateral protection agent, so we've kept it while moving on to CarbonBlack.
+* Implemented into our company by myself.
+* Create configuration policies using the console.
+* Deploy via SCCM or manually install if needed.
+* Create security policies for the MWB client in the console
+* Daily dashboard checks to make sure there are no remediations needed.

 ### *CarbonBlack* -
-Impleted by the Core Infrastructor team, my team is first contact for any alerts generated and caught by our 3rd part monitoring service.
-We follow up on any alerts and use the CarbonBlack console to research constantly.
+* Impleted into our company by our Core infrastructure team.
+* Work with 3rd party monitor service to verify credible threats or false positives.
+* Use console to research alerts as well as possible answers to other endpoint issues.

 ### *CrowdStrike* -
+* Impleted into our company by our Core infrastructure team.
-Implemented and in testing phase with our Core Infrastructure team.
-We have access to the console and are getting a feel for the product.
+* Currently under testing and getting a feel for the console.

 ## <ins>Enterprise Application</ins>
 ### *MicroSoft Office 365* -